By Carolanne Chavanne, CFP®

 Permanent life insurance policies cover the holder for their entire life.
 Some of these policies also carry savings or investment components.
 According to US News, this cash value “grows tax-deferred over time and may be withdrawn or borrowed against while you’re still alive.”
 But remember that withdrawing these funds will decrease the policy’s death benefit unless the funds are repaid.2

 There are a few permanent life insurance options, including whole life (sometimes called "traditional" life insurance) and universal life.
 Each of these policies has its own pros and cons.

 When considering which life insurance policy is right for you, think about the following factors:

 - Coverage duration

 Do You Need Life Insurance?

 A simple way to calculate how much life insurance you need is to consider all your immediate, ongoing, and future expenses, as well as the financial resources that your loved ones already have.
-Then, subtract your financial resources from the anticipated expenses to obtain the difference.
+This is how you may need to make up with a life insurance policy.
 Forbes lays out the DIME method: debt, income, mortgage, and education.3

 Ready to review (or begin) your life insurance policy for National Life Insurance Awareness Month?
 There are plenty of websites where you can sign up for a policy, or you can talk to a financial professional for help.

 This content is developed from sources believed to be providing accurate information, and provided by Twenty Over Ten.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.